Chelmsford R.F.C.

-Chelmsford Rugby Football Club is a rugby union team based in Chelmsford, Essex that currently play in London 3 Essex - a league at tier 8 of the English rugby union system - following their relegation from London 2 North East at the end of the 2017–18 season.
+Chelmsford Rugby Football Club is a rugby union team based in Chelmsford, Essex that currently play in Regional 2 Anglia -- a league at tier 6 in the English rugby union system.

-History/Background
+History

 Chelmsford RFC were founded in 1920.
-At present, there are around 620 members and the club fields up to fourth senior teams each week.
-Chelmsford currently play in London 2 North East.
+At present, there are around 620 members and the club fields up to four senior teams each week.
+Chelmsford currently play in Regional 2 Anglia.
 In addition to the senior teams, there are 300 Mini/Youth members providing teams from under 6's to under 17's.
 The team play at Coronation Park in Timpsons Lane, Springfield, Chelmsford where they have played for more than 40 years.